ysufender/ysufender/README.md

 ## Public Projects:

-- The first "real" project I made: [SlimScript](https://github.com/The2ndSlimShady/SlimScript.git)
+- The first 'real' project I made: [SlimScript](https://github.com/The2ndSlimShady/SlimScript.git)
 - A little [library](https://github.com/The2ndSlimShady/CLIParser.git) for handling command line input, for creating command line tools

 ## In Progress Projects to be Made Public Sometime in the Future: